Automatic number announcement circuit: Telephone numbers

 Plant testing telephone numbers are carrier-specific, there is no comprehensive list of telephone numbers for ANAC services.
 In some communities, test numbers change relatively often.
 In others, a major incumbent carrier might assign a single number which provides test functions on its network across an entire numbering plan area, throughout an entire province or state, or system-wide.

 Some telecommunication carriers maintain toll-free numbers for ANAC facilities.
-Some national toll-free numbers provide automatic number identification (ANI) by speaking the telephone number of the caller, but these are not intended for use in identifying the customer's own phone number.
+Some national toll-free numbers provide automatic number identification by speaking the telephone number of the caller, but these are not intended for use in identifying the customer's own phone number.
 They are used for the agent in a call center to confirm the telephone a customer is calling from, so that the customer's account information can be displayed as a "screen pop" for the next available customer service representative.